JesseDicksonQA/Selenium_me_crazy/README.md

 ## Current Test Cases

 1. **Verify Website Title**: Navigates to the Automation Exercise website and verifies that the page title is correct
+2. **Verify Women's Tops Item Count**: Navigates directly to the Women's Tops category page and verifies that there are exactly 6 items displayed

 ## Adding New Tests